reporterbrooke/think_tanks/README.md

 FARA: http://www.fara.gov/quick-search.html

 Think tank annual reports: See source field in data for link to each one.
-Extracted in various ways depending file format, readability and embedded text quality.
+Extracted in various ways depending file/html format, readability and embedded text quality.
 In some cases, in-stream text editor (sed), in other cases regex and/or grep.
 In other cases, copy and paste directly into text editor.

 ## Issues